 If students would like to experience the IUPUI campus first-hand, schedule a campus tour through the IUPUI Admissions Office.

-We encourage to you attend the annual information session offered each spring semester.
+We encourage to you attend an information session hosted prior to the application deadline each cycle.

 Applications are accepted until August 1.